 1. How do I contact Mike Segerblom, the head coach?

-2. How can I be admitted the University of Southern California?
+2. How can I be admitted to the University of Southern California?

 Our team is very close both on a competitive level and a social level.
-Where else can you compete against some of the best sailors in the country (including several All-Americans) and have so much fun with them after practice?
+Where else can you compete against some of the best sailors in the country (including several All-Americans).
 You need not be the most expert sailor to be a valuable member of our team – anyone with the ambition to learn, commitment, and a positive attitude is welcome.
 See our photo gallery page for pictures of some of the fun we have had and the places we have been.

 The University of Southern California offers an amazing academic and social opportunity with almost every activity you can imagine.
 Refer to the school’s site for more of the advantages of attending USC.

 8. Can I visit your Sailing Center and USC?

 Sure!
 Housing and entertaining recruits is one of our favorite things to do as a team.
 You can choose to visit USC through the University or through our team.
 When you visit you can choose to stay with a member of the team or have separate housing plans.
 You can come down to any of our practices from campus to meet our team and sail with us.
 While on campus with us, you can also go on a tour with the admissions office.
 Please contact our coach if you wish to visit USC as a recruit.